 One day it struck me.
 I remembered what I really wanted to do.
 I wanted to follow in my dad’s footsteps and focus on serving individuals and families.
 Instead of learning medicine to help others with their physical health, I could take my passion for helping others and use the skills and knowledge I learned as a CPA and CFO to help others with their financial health.

 In 2006, I launched Lifetime Capital Group where I enjoy giving my clients the confidence that their futures and their legacies are in safe and secure hands.

-At Lifetime Capital Group, our advice is grounded in holistic financial planning.
-To oversee this effort, we have engaged David Bowman, CFP®.
-He and his team at Outsourced Planning, LLC help us bring cutting-edge service and solutions to the families we serve in the areas of retirement, cash flow, tax planning, debt management, estate planning, college planning, risk management and other personal finance areas.
+At Lifetime Capital Group, advice is grounded in holistic financial planning.
+Our team uses professional standards in personal financial planning promoted by the Certified Financial Planner Board of Standards, Inc. (CFP Board) to bring cutting-edge service and solutions to the families we serve in the areas of retirement, cash flow, tax planning, debt management, estate planning, college planning, risk management and other personal finance areas.

-David is deeply committed to the highest standard of comprehensive financial planning as a means to empower people, aligning their money with the pursuit of their ideal lives.
-Since graduating from The Ohio State University with a Bachelor of Science in Personal Finance, David has served on the teams of elite financial advisors, developing best-in-class financial strategies for their clients.
+We are deeply committed to the highest standard of comprehensive financial planning as a means to empower people, aligning their money with the pursuit of their ideal lives.

 At Lifetime Capital Group, client service is grounded in our founding mission of helping those we serve to live the life they desire.
 Our clients are supported by a team of dedicated professionals committed to responding to each client's needs and consistently delivering experiences that help them live the life they desire.